Shearwater V, A Rosborough 246

 The Rosborough design came from the Pacific Northwest where boats are built to take heavy weather.

-She is fitted with an Armstrong aluminum floatation engine bracket and carries a 2018 Yamaha 150 with 597 hours on her clock.
-The bracket has ample space to attached a “get home” kicker engine or a dinghy engine if you desire.
+She is fitted with an Armstrong aluminum floatation engine bracket and carries a 2018 Yamaha 150 with about 600 hours on her clock.

 Our first stop was Eagle Marine, an authorized local Yamaha dealer for an annual service including all fluid changes, a new water pump impeller and a top to bottom inspection including an inspection of the spare Stainless prop Bill provided.
 She ran well before the inspection and runs well with confidence now.